From Paris to Amsterdam, London to New York, you can peer into the coolest museums from around the world on these virtual tours.

 National Museum of Modern and Contemporary Art

 The National Museum of Modern and Contemporary Art in South Korea is an absolute must for art lovers and you don’t have to be in Seoul to enjoy their collection.
 Using Google Arts & Culture, you can flick through visually-striking slideshows that breakdown past and present exhibitions, but that’s not all.
-They have panoramic views of their coolest displays, including their current 50th Anniversary Exhibition featuring Lee Kyungsung’s ‘Retrospective’.
+They have panoramic ‘museum views’ of their coolest displays, so you can feel like you’re walking through the museum and experiencing the artwork, all from the comfort of your sofa.

 Museum of Natural History